dayonaart/doasdk/example/README.md

-# newdoasdk_example
+# doasdk_example

-Demonstrates how to use the newdoasdk plugin.
+Demonstrates how to use the doasdk plugin.

 ## Getting Started